oo13/translatable_phrase_generator/manual.md

    1. The end of the text is not the spaces.
 (The spaces succeeded by the text are not a part of the text.
 The expansion is a part of the text even if the expansion results the spaces or the empty string.)
    1. The text is not followed by a weight number.
 (The number is a part of the text.)

 The text may have expansions, which is a string enclosed by "{" and "}".
-It can include any character except "}".
+The text can contain "{" only as the beginning of the expansion, and the expansion can include any character except "}".
 The rule is prior to the above rules, for example `" {"} "` is a valid text.

 ## Expansion
 The string enclosed by "{" and "}" is the expansion, which will be expanded into a text. "{" and "}" can enclose any character except "}".